 “The big picture for Russia is that oil prices remain high and the government is spending money, which is broadly a constructive backdrop for equities,” Lewis Kaufman, portfolio manager of the Thornburg Developing World Fund who helps oversee $7 billion in emerging market assets, said in a phone interview from Santa Fe, New Mexico yesterday.
 A strong currency is “going to affect consumption and to the extent that consumer confidence remains high in Russia, Yandex is a way to participate in that.”

-The Market Vectors Russia ETF (RSX), the biggest U.S.-traded fund that holds Russian shares, advanced to the highest level in two weeks, adding 1.6 percent to $27.20.
+The Market Vectors Russia ETF (RSX:US), the biggest U.S.-traded fund that holds Russian shares, advanced to the highest level in two weeks, adding 1.6 percent to $27.20.
 The RTS Volatility Index, which measures expected swings in the index futures, rose for the first time in four days, increasing 0.7 percent to 30.03.

 An increase in U.S. jobless claims and a decline in home purchases to an eight-month low heightened speculation the U.S. Federal Reserve will act to boost the world’s largest economy.
 Fed Chairman Ben S. Bernanke told a Senate committee on July 17 that policy makers are studying options for further easing.

 China’s Premier Wen Jiabao will probably decide to cut banks’ reserve requirements and encourage lending as the cabinet meets to discuss efforts to revive growth, the swap market shows.

 Oil traded on the New York Mercantile Exchange rose to the highest level in two months on concern that instability in the Middle East will disrupt supplies.